Doleus/doleus/CONTRIBUTING.md

 **Before making any significant changes, please [open an issue](https://github.com/doleus/doleus/issues).** Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.
 Changes that were not discussed in an issue may be rejected.

 A good first step is to search for open [issues](https://github.com/doleus/doleus/issues).
-Issues are labeled, and some good issues to start with are labeled: [good first issue](https://github.com/doleus/doleus/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 ### Contribution Process